 Parents working with a financial advisor were more likely to say they had a good understanding of how best to save for college too.
 Just over 65% of parents with an advisor said they understood their accounts and how much to save compared to 40% of people without an advisor.
 In addition, 86% of those working with an advisor had started saving for college, versus only 59%.% of those families not working with an advisor.

 If possible, get your child or children involved in the planning process so that they understand the true cost of college and the potential long-term impact of borrowing.
 Having the opportunity to save for part of their college expenses could help avoid some borrowing.

 Take the time to plan

 Saving for college requires a concerted effort over many years and there are lessons to be learned from parents who have already gone through the process.
 "It's important to start when your children are young, manage their expectations, and be prepared to make course corrections along the way.
-By developing a plan early, adopting smart savings strategy, and seeking help along the way, parents can better keep their college savings on track along with other savings priorities like their own retirement," says Bernhardt.
+By developing a plan early, adopting a smart savings strategy, and seeking help along the way, parents can better keep their college savings on track along with other savings priorities like their own retirement," says Ridolfi.

 Analyze your portfolio and create a clear plan of action.